-- An Info & Parameters section, displaying the values and units of the spatial axis of the original cube and two buttons, Display Global Spectrum and Display Integrated Map.
-This will be modified in the next release of the CSAT. - A Display section, which receives the result of the integration as one SimpleImage per specified range. - A Spectrum Plotter section, which shows the global spectrum of the cube (average of all the spectra).
+- An Info section, and four buttons, "Display Global Spectrum", "Display Integrated Map", "Save a Fits" "Save a Product". - A Display section, which receives the result of the integration as one SimpleImage per specified range. - A Spectrum Plotter section, which shows the global spectrum of the cube (average of all the spectra).